Easy Spinach Dip

 The best thing about this particular dip?
 It’s highly possible that you have every single thing you need in your pantry and refrigerator/freezer already.
 Also, it’s ridiculously addicting, even for those who aren’t veggie lovers!

-How To Make Spinach Dip
+How to Make the Dip

 This is one of the easiest dip recipes (that doesn’t include a seasoning pouch) you’ll ever make!